michaelsribeiro/L2Ketra/README.md

 - Administrator Panel<br/>
 - User Panel<br/>
-- Donate system with real time delivery items
+- Donate system
+- Mercadopago integration

 ## 🤔 How to use